avinashThummala/LM_Scraper/Readme.md

 This scraper is based on PhantomJS 2.0.
 It wouldn't work with the previous version of PhantomJS, as they don't support clicking an anchor element.

-Finally you need to plug in your database related info in <strong>"Lamudi/pipelines.py" (Line 11)</strong>.
+Please do keep in mind that PhantomJS eats up a lot of memory.
+Finally you need to plug in your database related info in <strong>"Lamudi/ pipelines.py" (Line 11)</strong>.

-Thats it!!
+You also need to make sure to provide the path to the phantomjs executable and unblock the port (65,000 in our case).
+Take a look at the following set of lines:
+<pre><code>PORT = 65000
+self.driver = webdriver.PhantomJS(executable_path='../Phantomjs_2.0/phantomjs', service_args=['--load-images=no'], port=PORT)</code></pre>

 Now simply run:
 <strong>scrapy crawl lmspider > output 2>&1</strong>